wragge/dfat-documents-web/_volumes/volume-20-australia-and-the-indonesian-incorporation-of-portuguese-timor-1974-1976/24-brief-for-whitlam.md

 ---
+doc_date: '1974-09-02'
+doc_num: 24
+doc_order: 24
+naa_refs:
+- naa_barcode: 4151555
+  naa_control_symbol: 801/13/11/1 PART 3
+  naa_series: A10463
+  reference: '[NAA: A10463, 801/13/1111, iii]'
-title: "24 Brief for Whitlam"
+title: Brief for Whitlam
-volume: "Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976"
+vol_full_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974–1976'
-doc_id: 7863
 vol_id: 20
-doc_date: 1974-09-02
+vol_title: 'Volume 20: Australia and the Indonesian Incorporation of Portuguese Timor, 1974-1976'
 ---

-# 24 Brief for Whitlam

 Canberra, 2 September 1974

 SECRET AUSTEO

  **Prime Minister's Visit to Indonesia-Portuguese Timor**

 During your forthcoming visit to Indonesia, President Soeharto will expect to receive an authoritative statement from you of Australia's attitude towards Portuguese Timor.
 A visit to Canberra between 20 and 22 August by Mr Harry Tjan of the Centre for Strategic and International Studies in Jakarta to sound out our thinking at official level confirmed earlier indications of the importance that President Soeharto attaches to this aspect of your visit.
 Mr Tjan is President Soeharto's principal adviser on Portuguese Timor.